Ainsley Rodriguez Snacks On Fruit In Underwear With Her Yorkie By Her Side

-Ainsley Rodriguez literally stripped down to her underwear in the most recent upload that was added to her Instagram page.
-The May 27 shot has only been live on her page for a little shy of 24 hours, but it’s earned a ton of attention from fans.
+Ainsley Rodriguez literally stripped down to her underwear in the most recent upload that was added to her Instagram account.
+The May 27 shot has only been live on her page for a little shy of 24 hours, but it’s earned a ton of attention.

-The photo captured Ainsley hanging out at home with her adorable Yorkie by her side.
+The photo captured Ainsley hanging out at home with her adorable Yorkshire Terrier by her side.
 She did not use a geotag to indicate her exact location, but in her caption, she promoted her at-home fitness program that kicks off in four days.
-Ainsley posed on top of a coffee table that rested on top of a grey shag rug.
+She posed on top of a coffee table that rested on top of a gray shag rug.
 At her back was a red couch with taupe, gold, and nude decorative pillows that gave the space a chic vibe.

 The fitness coach knelt down on the table and stared into the camera with a piece of fruit wedged between her front and bottom teeth.
 She held a plastic container full of fruit in one hand and showed off her famous figure in a skimpy outfit.

-On top, she opted for a black graphic tee with a Motley Crue graphic on the front.
-Its sides were tied and exposed a tease of her skin underneath.
-Its sleeves were covered by her long tresses, but the rest of her bronze arms were in plain sight.
-The piece cut off near her ribs, leaving her fit abs and sculpted hip bones in full view of the camera.
+On top, Ainsley opted for a black tank top with a Motley Crue graphic on the front.
+Its sides were tied and exposed a tease of her skin underneath, as well as her bronzed arms.
+The tank cut off near her ribs, leaving her fit abs and sculpted hip bones in full view of the camera.

-Her bottoms were just as sexy and boasted a dark red fabric that matched the color of her couch.
-The piece’s thick bands stretched across her hips and showcased her shapely thighs that she has worked hard to achieve in the gym, as indicated by her workout videos.
-She added a few accessories to her smoking hot outfit, including a black necklace with a sterling silver charm and a bracelet to match.
-She also added a black polish on her nails.
+Ainsley’s bottoms were just as sexy and boasted a dark red fabric that matched the color of her couch.
+The piece’s thick bands stretched across her hips and showcased her thighs, which she has worked hard to sculpt in the gym, as indicated by her workout videos.
+She added a few accessories to her outfit, including a black necklace with a sterling silver charm and a bracelet to match.
+She also wore black nail polish.

-Ainsley also added a gorgeous application of makeup that appeared to include defined brows, eyeliner, mascara, and red lipstick.
+Ainsley also rocked a gorgeous application of makeup that appeared to include defined brows, eyeliner, mascara, and red lipstick.
 She straightened her silky black locks and added a side part to her flowing mane.

 Fans have shown nothing but love for the image, and it’s amassed over 28,000 likes and 700 comments.

-“Can’t wait awesome day gorgeous.. take care,” one follower commented with a thumbs-up emoji.
+“Can’t wait awesome day gorgeous.. take care,” one follower commented, with a thumbs-up emoji.

 “You look amazing ainsley as always,” a second social media user chimed in.